jetperch/pyjoulescope_ui/features_future.md

 *   Add a small navigation window that shows the full extents of the buffer and a box with the view being displayed.
 *   Save waveforms to image file.
+*   Move the selected, active marker using left/right arrow keys.

 ### Frequency analysis